nermeen-mattar/merchant-affiliate/README.md

 7) add the new language code and name to the available languages

+8) fill other preferences as needed. example fill languageToMonthsNames to change months names in date picker upon language change (default is English).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).